 Our investment portfolio consists of listed and unlisted Renminbi-denominated and foreign currency-denominated securities and other financial assets.
-Investment represented 22.5%, 22.7% and 21.8%, respectively, of our total assets as at 31 December 2015 and 2016 and 30 June 2017.
+Investment, net of allowances for impairment losses, represented 21.5% and 22.5% respectively, of our total assets as at 31 December 2014 and 2015, respectively.
 We classify our investment into (i) receivables, (ii) held-to-maturity investments, (iii) available-for-sale financial assets, (iv) financial assets designated at fair value through profit or loss and (v) financial assets held for trading, primarily based on our intentions with respect to these assets and pursuant to the requirements of IAS 39.